GSA/piv-guides/pages/locally-trusted-ocsp.md

 	PathLength=0
 	Critical=True

+> <i class="icon-info"></i>  When configuring a new CA, the setup wizard may default to using 2048 bit RSA with SHA1.
+At a minimum, this should be changed to 2048 bit RSA with SHA256.

 Prior to issuing OCSP Responder Certificates, you must enable the OCSP-No-Check extension using the following commands:

 	certutil -v -setreg policy\EnableRequestExtensionList +1.3.6.1.5.5.7.48.1.5